selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 **Calm**, slow to anger, quick to calm

-**Forgive yourself**, Hindsight is 20/20.
-Regret has no utility after you understand your mistake. learn and move on

-**Do not magnify pain**,  We suffer more in imagination than in reality.
-Our capacity for fretting is endless, don't worry, be happy

 **The poorest way is arguing**, pick your battles, kindly assert yourself, defuse figthters by refusing to fight

-**Critical thinking**, rise above the situation, think for yourself, disregard the box, watch for biases, question assumptions, do not jump to conclusions

 ## Life is grey

 A grain of salt is helpful.
 There are no hard truths, there are only perspectives.